biigle/core/DEVELOPING.md

 ## Runing the tests

+The test files are located in `tests/php`.
 You can run the tests with `composer test`.
 The first time might fail since the testing database container needs to start up.
 To run only a subset of the tests, use `composer testf <pattern>` with `<pattern>` being a string that matches the test class or function that you want to run.

 ## Runing static analysis and CS fixes